We had no idea we’d make $103,457.98 our first year blogging.

 Just be careful to read all community group rules before posting questions because some have strict rules on what you can post.

 Chapter 7.
-Sponsored Posts and Ads
+Start With Ads and Sponsored Posts

-But more often than not, the reality of ad earnings is often very far off of many people's expectations.
+More often than not, the reality of ad earnings is often very far off of many people’s expectations.

 When we started our health and wellness blog, we initially tried putting Google AdSense ads all over the website.
-We thought it would be a good way to monetize the blog as we grew and help cover some of our costs.

 Then our first week of earnings came in…